coredns/coredns.io/content/manual/configuration.md

 ~~~

 Changing the second port number to 1055 makes these Server Blocks two different Servers.
 Note that
-if you use the [*bind*](https://coredns.io/plugins/bind) you can have the same zone listening on the
+if you use the [*bind*](https://coredns.io/plugins/bind) plugin you can have the same zone listening on the
 *same* port, provided they are binded to *different* interfaces or IP addresses.
 The syntax used
  here is supported since CoreDNS 1.8.4.